Religious Imaginations is a religious literacy project of the LSE Faith Centre, kindly supported by Culham St Gabriel’sTrust.

-In these films, we focus on some key concepts within the six featured religious imaginaries, and aim to build understanding of unifying and diverse elements across world faith traditions.
+Religions are imaginative frameworks that shape how believers interact with the world, in patterns that are recognisable but not uniform.
+In these films, we focus on a key concept within the six featured religious imaginaries, to build understanding of both the unity and the diversity within the world faith traditions.

-With the support of Culham St Gabriel’s Trust, we offer these six short films as a basic resource for use by students, companies, and public service departments.
-They’re not comprehensive, nor are they there to present detailed knowledge of individual faiths, but they are a starting point for developing religious literacy skills.
+We offer these films as a resource for use by students, companies, and public service departments as a starting point for developing religious literacy skills.

 This video explores key concepts in Buddhism.
 LSE Faith Centre